conda-forge/conda-forge.github.io/sphinx/src/maintainer/maintainer_faq.rst

 :ref:`(Q) <mfaq_mamba_local>` **How can I make local debugging faster?**

-  If you prefer to debug your recipes locally and not use the provided `scripts <https://conda-forge.org/docs/maintainer/updating_pkgs.html#testing-changes-locally>`__ but instead your own setup, you may also use the mamba solver through ``mambabuild``.
+  If you prefer to debug your recipes locally and not use the provided :ref:`scripts <testing_changes_locally>` but instead your own setup, you may also use the mamba solver through ``mambabuild``.
 It not only has a faster solve speed but also prints better error messages that make debugging simpler.

   To do this, first install the solver and then build the recipe like you normally would